 According to Barajas, that starts by thinking more broadly about strength training.
-By using resistance bands (these are our favorite bands), doing bodyweight exercises, and practicing yoga, you can build a stronger body, lose weight, and feel better—all without picking up a weight.
+By using resistance bands, doing bodyweight exercises, and practicing yoga, you can build a stronger body, lose weight, and feel better—all without picking up a weight.

 But, when it’s lifting that you’re after, Barajas likes to mix things up from the standard favorites.
 It keeps your workouts interesting and your body guessing, which helps you to avoid plateaus.

 “I’m a huge fan of unconventional lifting,” says Barajas.
 “With proper guidance and an emphasis on proper form, take the traditional squats, deadlifts, bench press, and pull-ups, but do them with kettlebells, sandbags, bands, and ropes.”